Liooo/github/README.md

-strictly for our own (unofficial) tracking purposes.** If they reply, (and they usually do, quickly) and if it is not a confidential matter like a security disclosure, add their reply to the issue so that other users can know what their official response was.
+strictly for our own (unofficial) tracking purposes.** If they reply, (and they usually do, quickly) and if it is not a confidential matter like a security disclosure, add their reply to the issue so that other users caneeee know what their official response was.

 Send GitHub the issue URL at the end of the message so that they can more easily find updates and further comments here.